 But prisons aren't your average work setting.
 How do the results of this experiment apply to work organizations?
 People enter work organizations in a state of "role readiness."
 In this state, they're likely to engage in behaviors that are consistent with their organizationally prescribed role, even if those behaviors violate other values they hold (another example of multiple ethical selves).
 A particularly interesting example is provided by corporate professionals such as lawyers, physicians, and accountants.
 Professionals are thought to adhere most closely to their professional roles.
 In fact, this is part of the definition of a professional.

-Although there's little research evidence, much anecdotal evidence suggests that many corporate physicians, lawyers, and accountants identify more closely with their organizational role than with their professional role.
-For example, when asbestos was still being used in building insulation, Johns Manville medical personnel conformed to corporate policy and remained silent about asbestos exposure that was adversely affecting employees' health, despite the known medical dangers.33 In their dual roles of physician and organizational member, the latter took precedence.
+Although there's little research evidence, much anecdotal evidence suggests that many corporate physicians, lawyers, and accountants identify more closely with their organizational role.
+For example, Johns Manville medical personnel conformed to corporate policy and remained silent about asbestos exposure, despite the known medical dangers.
+32 In their dual roles of physician and organizational member, the latter took precedence.
 The same can be said of auditors who are supposed to adhere to the ethical guidelines of their professional organization, the American Institute of Certified Public Accountants (AICPA).
-They are supposed to protect the public interest and report any financial irregularities they find.
+They are supposed to protect the public interest and report financial irregularities they find.
 As we have learned from auditing scandals, however, the corporate organizational role seems to take over for many.